2023 Gent–Wevelgem

-The 2023 Gent–Wevelgem in Flanders Fields was a road cycling one-day race that took place on 26 March 2023 in the provinces of West Flanders and Hainaut in west Belgium.
+The 2023 Gent–Wevelgem in Flanders Fields was a road cycling one-day race that took place on 26 March 2023 in the provinces of West Flanders and Hainaut in west Belgium between Ypres and Wevelgem.
 It was the 85th edition of Gent–Wevelgem and the 12th event of the 2023 UCI World Tour.
+The winner was Christophe Laporte of Team Jumbo–Visma.